-These intensive classes involve every facet of the hunting and fishing experience, and strive to make this knowledge available to anyone, from novice to experienced outdoorsperson.
+These intensive classes involve every facet of the hunting experience, and strive to make this knowledge available to anyone, from novices to experienced outdoorsperson.
 First-time hunters are especially welcome.
 Starting with the day afield, these Schools cover butchering, processing, cooking and packaging.
-Public Schools can take place from the Gulf Coast to the Hill Country usually span three days and are all-inclusive of lodging, food, classes and hunting/fishing.
-They generally cost $2,000 - $2,500 per person depending on focus and scope.
+Public Schools can take place from the South Texas to the Hill Country, usually span three days and include all lodging, food, classes and guided hunting.
+They generally cost $2,500 - $3,000 per person depending on focus and scope.
 Public School schedules are posted below and sent out to our mailing list; sign up here.

-Custom butchery and cooking classes – Private Schools - are available to private groups on their own properties, where we can demonstrate myriad techniques on cleaning, storing, butchering and cooking game.
+Custom butchery and cooking classes – Private Schools - are available to private groups on their own properties, where we can demonstrate myriad techniques on cleaning, storing, butchering and cooking game and fish.
 These are most commonly focused on wild hogs and deer, but we can provide instruction on any fish (freshwater and saltwater) and all game animals such as quail, dove, waterfowl, exotics, small game and turkey.
 Price is $2,500 per person for a 3-day course (minimum 4 people) and $1,000 per additional person.
 Please email us at firstname.lastname@example.org if you are interested in arranging a private school.
 Distance and lodging fees may apply.